-Trinitarians see the words "created" and "creation" at Colossians 1:15-16 and assume that the Genesis act of creation is in view.
+Trinitarians see the words "created" and "creation" at Colossians 1:15-16 and assume that the Genesis act of creation is necessarily in view.
 However, this assumption is incorrect.
-The Greek words ktizo (to create), and ktisis (creation) were used by the ancient Greeks to refer to the founding of governing bodies or authority structures in the establishment of city states of kingdoms.
+The Greek words ktizo (to create), and ktisis (creation) were frequently used by the ancient Greeks to refer to the founding of governing bodies or authority structures in the establishment of city states of kingdoms.
 In fact, Josephus uses this vocabulary to refer to Jewish settlements after their captivity in Babylon.
-Peter clearly used the word ktisis in this manner:
+Peter clearly used the word ktisis in this way:

 Submit yourselves for the Lordís sake to every human creation, whether to a king as the one in authority, 14 or to governors...
 1 Peter 2:13-14.

-Peter is talking about authority structures as a human "creation."
+Peter is talking about human authority structures as a human "creation."
 And authority structure is precisely what Paul is talking about in this passage.
 Human cities, states, countries, kingdoms are all founded upon their authority structures.
 They are founded upon government; Jesus' Kingdom is founded upon government, that is, rulers, authorities, thrones, lordships, powers.
 All things whether angels, rulers or authorities or thrones or powers or dominions, have been subjected to the risen son (1 Corinthians 15:24; Ephesians 1:20-22; Hebrews 2:5-9; 1 Peter 3:22)